 Tips for Preventing Bullying

 - Talk to kids about bullying.
 Talk to your children about what bullying is and that it is totally unacceptable, whether you bully someone in-person or online.
-Teach them that if they wouldn’t say it to their face, don’t text or post it in anyway.
+Teach them that if they wouldn’t say it to their face, don’t text or post it in any way.

 - Keep the communication lines open.
-Make sure your children know they can come talk to you.
+Make sure your children know they can come to talk to you.
 Listen to them and understand their concerns.
 Get to know their friends and what goes on during school.
-If they aren’t comfortable sharing everything with you, make sure they know they can talk to another trusted adult and they have adequate resources if they are struggling.
+If they aren’t comfortable sharing everything with you, make sure they know they can talk to another trusted adult and have adequate resources if they are struggling.

 - Encourage kids to do what they love.
-Help your children participate in hobbies, interests and activities that make them happy.
+Help your children participate in hobbies, interests, and activities that make them happy.
 Whether it be a club, choir, or youth group, it’s important children have a chance to have fun and be around other children who share their interests.
 They can make friends who can support and protect them from being bullied.

 - Be an example.
 Children learn from observing those around them.
 Make sure you yourself are treating others around you with kindness and respect.
 Whether you realize it or not, your children are watching how you manage stress and how you treat your friends, colleagues, and family.